What is the formwork?

 The time from which the concrete is placed in formwork till the time the formwork is removed is called as supporting period.

 By affecting the curing period, it can also affect the stripping time of formwork.
-Some of the factors are listed below.
+Some of the factors are listed and discussed below.

-Grade of concrete – Higher the grade of concrete, the higher the rate of strength development, hence requiring less supporting period.
+> Grade of concrete – The higher the grade of concrete, the higher the rate of strength development, hence requiring less supporting period.

-Ratio of concrete mix – Rich ratio mix concrete can gain strength earlier as compared to the lean mix ratio one.
-Hence the concrete member made of rich mix requires minimum supporting period.
+> Ratio of concrete mix – Rich mix concrete can gain strength earlier when compared to the lean mix ratio one.
+Hence the concrete member made of rich mix requires a minimum supporting period.

-Weather condition – The hydration process accelerates in hot weather conditions as compared to cold or humid weather conditions.
-So, the formwork for concrete member in hot weather conditions can be removed early when compared to the one in cold weather condition.
+> Weather condition – The hydration process accelerates in hot weather conditions when compared to cold or humid weather conditions.
+So, the formwork for concrete members in hot weather conditions can be removed early when compared to the one in cold weather conditions.

-Curing method – If we employ methods like accelerated curing, then the formwork removal time may reduce.
+> Curing method – If we employ methods like accelerated curing, then the formwork removal time may be reduced.

 Why formwork removal time is important?

 And also without removing the formwork, we can’t go to the next stage of the construction.
-Hence it delays the project.
+Hence it delays the project further.

-Considering all the situations, it is best to keep the formwork for the minimum number of days.
+Considering all the situations, it is best that we keep the formwork only for the required minimum number of days.

 When to remove concrete formwork?